netbox-community/devicetype-library/README.md

 **[Documentation](https://docs.netbox.dev/en/stable/models/dcim/modulebay/)**

 Module bays represent a space or slot within a device in which a field-replaceable module may be installed.
 A common example is that of a chassis-based switch such as the Cisco Nexus 9000 or Juniper EX9200.
 Modules in turn hold additional components that become available to the parent device.
+**NOTE: Field Replacable Power Supply’s should also be modeled as module bays**

 - `name`: Name
 - `label`: Label